zvakanaka/rpi-oled/README.md

 ## Library API
-The main part of the package is the library, the API didn't change much from previous forks of this library.
-Below is an overview of the available methods, the appropriate parameters for the `rpi-oled` command line tool are listed as well.
+The main part of the package is the library, the API didn't change much from previous forks of this library, below is an overview of the available methods.

+The appropriate parameters for the `rpi-oled` command line tool are listed as well.
+All parameters except the command parameter are always optional.

 ### clearDisplay
 Fills the buffer with 'off' pixels (0x00).
 Optional bool argument specifies whether screen updates immediately with result.
 Default is true.